space-concordia-spacecraft/docs/fprime-guide/setup-linux.md

 * `fprime-util build --jobs 32` should return no error (it looks really cool)
 * `fprime-util install --jobs 32` should return no error (it looks really cool)
 * Go back to the parent folder of the `fprime repo`
-* Run `fprime-gds -g html -d <path/to/fprime/checkout>/Ref` (this won't work if you have not done all 3 of the generate, build and install before)
+* Run `fprime-gds -g html -r <path/to/fprime/checkout>/Ref/build-artifacts` (this won't work if you have not done all 3 of the generate, build and install before)